 TTP recipients also are required to ensure, to the best of their knowledge and belief, that none of its principals, affiliates, third party contractors, and subcontractors is suspended, debarred, ineligible, or voluntarily excluded from participation in federally assisted transactions or procurements.
-For each third party contract expected to equal or exceed \$25,000, recipients must verify that the bidder is not excluded or disqualified by:
+For each third party contract expected to equal or exceed \$30,000, recipients must verify that the bidder is not excluded or disqualified by:

-- Checking System for Award Management (SAM) Exclusions (at SAM.gov); or - Collecting a certification; or - Adding a clause or condition to the covered transaction
+- Checking System for Award Management (SAM) Exclusions (at SAM.gov); or - Collecting a certification; or - Adding a clause or condition to the covered transaction certification, are preferred.

-FTA notes that affirmative actions, such as checking SAM.gov or including a requirement for a signed certification, are preferred.
 A best practice is for the recipient to print the screen with the results of the search to include in the award or procurement file, or to have a checklist noting when the SAM was reviewed.